HOW SHE BECAME FLUENT IN FRENCH ? 🇫🇷 😱 - BEST TIPS TO LEARN FRENCH FROM MY ROMANIAN FRIEND

 Transcript of the video

-Hello everyone, I hope you are well.
-Today, I'm back for a new French video and I'm not alone.
-I'm with my friend Adina, who comes from Romania.
-Before you start, don't forget to activate the French subtitles, it will help you to understand everything in the video.
+Bonjour tout le monde, I hope you're well.
+Today I'm back with another French video, and I'm not alone.
+I'm here with my friend Adina from Romania.
+Before you start, don't forget to activate the French subtitles, as they'll help you understand everything in the video.

 First of all, let's explain how Adina and I know each other.
-So you've been living in France for a few years now, but we didn't meet in France.
+You've been living in France for a few years now, but we didn't meet in France.

-So, when I was a student, I had to submit a final year's work, a video, and with my team, we had chosen as a theme to talk about agriculture, about farmers in Europe and more specifically about farmers in Romania.
-So, we had to go and make a filmed report in Romania, but nobody in our team spoke Romanian.
-So we put a note to the University of Bucharest to see if someone, a student, could accompany us to do the translation.
-And only one person answered, it was you.
+So, when I was a student, I had to submit an end-of-year project, a video, and with my team, we had chosen as our theme to talk about agriculture, farmers in Europe and more specifically farmers in Romania.
+So we were going to film a report in Romania, but none of our team spoke Romanian.
+So we put in a word to the University of Bucharest to see if someone, a student, could come with us to do the translation.
+And only one person replied, and that was you.
 And you accompanied us for 10 days to do the interviews and translate all our video content.

 So that's how we met.
 Now, maybe I'll let you introduce yourself.

-Yes, well, my name is Adina as I said before.
-I am 29 years old.
-I have been living in France for 3 years now and more precisely in the region of Lyon, near Lyon.
-I have been working in France for almost two and a half years.
+Yes, well, my name is Adina, as I've already said.
+I'm 29 years old.
+I've been living in France for 3 years now, more precisely in the Lyon region, near Lyon.
+I've also been working in France for almost two and a half years.

 Can you tell us why you came to France?
-So, I didn't specify it at the beginning of the video, but the idea of this video is that Adina explains to us how she managed to speak French so well and that she also tells us a little bit about what is maybe still complicated for her, even if she speaks very well, the expressions that she discovered in French recently, her favorite expressions and give us some advice to improve our learning of French
+Well, I didn't mention it at the beginning of the video, but the idea of this video is for Adina to explain how she managed to speak French so well, and also to tell us a bit about what might still be complicated for her, even though she speaks it very well, the expressions she's discovered in French recently, her favorite expressions, and to give us a bit of advice on how to improve our learning of French.

 The pressure (laughter)